jagojar/Apim-Samples/README.md

 📘 **For comprehensive troubleshooting including deployment errors, authentication issues, and more, see our main [Troubleshooting Guide](TROUBLESHOOTING.md).**

-### ▶️ Running a Sample
+## 🚀 Running a Sample

-1. Locate the specific sample's `create.ipynb` file and adjust the parameters under the `User-defined Parameters` header as you see fit.
+1. Open the desired sample's `create.ipynb` file.
+1. Optional: Adjust the parameters under the `User-defined Parameters` header, if desired.
-1. Ensure that the specified infrastructure already exists in your subscription.
-If not, proceed to the desired infrastructure folder and execute its `create.ipynb` file.
-Wait until this completes before continuing.
-1. Execute the sample's `create.ipynb` file.
+1. Execute the `create.ipynb` Jupyter notebook via `Run All`.

+> A supported infrastructure does not yet need to exist before the sample is executed.
+The notebook will determine the current state and present you with options to create or select a supported infrastructure, if necessary.

 Now that infrastructure and sample have been stood up, you can experiment with the policies, make requests against APIM, etc.